mAbduqayum/python-workbook/100_conditionals/122_sorted_order/sorted_order.md

 # Sorted Order

-Write a program that determines if three numbers are sorted in ascending order, descending order, or random order.
+Write a program that determines if three numbers are sorted in ascending order, descending order, equal, or random order.

 ## Task
 - Read three numbers a, b, and c from the user
-- Determine their order: ascending, descending, or random
+- Determine their order: ascending, descending, equal, or random
 - Display the appropriate classification

 ## Examples